 Late in the 19th century square dancing was replaced by couple’s dances like waltzes and polkas in city ballrooms.
 But square dancing still thrived in rural areas.
 In the early 1920’s, Henry Ford became interested in the revival of square dancing as a part of his early New England restoration project.
 He promoted it among his factory workers and their families.
 Mr. Ford sponsored square dance programs in many schools.
 Square dancing was also brought to numerous college and university campuses at Mr. Ford's expense.
 He thought having square dancing in schools helped children learn manners, exercise, values and grace.
 Ford sponsored a Sunday radio program that was broadcast nationwide.

-Square dance especially expanded in the decade following W.W.II.
+Square dancing expanded, especially in the decade following WWII.
 Many American GI's had been introduced to square dancing at USO cantinas.
-After the war ended, large numbers of them turned to square dancing in pursuit of wholesome recreational activity.
+After the war ended, large numbers of them turned to square dancing in pursuit of a wholesome recreational activity.

 Around the 1950's modern square dancing was standardized.
-Lessons, which are still taught today, comprise of 69 standard moves.
+Lessons, which are still taught today, comprise of standard moves and routines.
 When the Western attire of slacks and petticoats became the norm, it was considered casual compared to the formal tuxedoes and ballroom gowns of the time.
 Today dancing attire is even more casual with men often wearing jeans and women prairie skirts.

 WELCOME | OUR DANCES | LEARN TO DANCE | LINKS